Hyundai Ioniq Hybrid MPG & CO2 emissions

 Hyundai Ioniq Hybrid MPG

-There’s even the Ioniq’s ‘ECO-DAS’, or 'Eco Driving Assistant System', which helps keep fuel costs as low as possible by calculating the most efficient navigation route, taking traffic into consideration.
+The Ioniq also has something called ‘ECO-DAS’, or 'Eco Driving Assistant System', which helps keep fuel costs as low as possible by calculating the most efficient navigation route, taking traffic into consideration.
 It even encourages coasting by giving prior warning of changes in speed limits or road conditions.